SolDevelo/charts/bitnami/cassandra/README.md

 > Note: You need to substitute the placeholders `REGISTRY_NAME` and `REPOSITORY_NAME` with a reference to your Helm chart registry and repository.
 For example, in the case of Bitnami, you need to use `REGISTRY_NAME=registry-1.docker.io` and `REPOSITORY_NAME=bitnamicharts`.

 | Note: you need to substitute the placeholder *[PASSWORD]* with the value obtained in the installation notes.

+### To 13.0.0

+This major version introduces support for multi-rack Cassandra installations.
+The following breaking changes have been made:

+- The `cluster.rack` parameter has been renamed to `cluster.racks` (now an array).
+The chart will create one StatefulSet per rack defined in this array.
+- The `cluster.endpointSnitch` must be changed to a rack-aware snitch such as `GossipingPropertyFileSnitch` when using multiple racks.
+The default `SimpleSnitch` is not compatible with multi-rack deployments.

+**Migration steps:**

+1. Back up your data before upgrading (refer to the [official Cassandra backup guide](https://cassandra.apache.org/doc/latest/operating/backups.html#snapshots)).
+2. Update your `values.yaml` to change `cluster.rack` to `cluster.racks` as an array (e.g., `racks: ["rack1"]`).
+3. If using multiple racks, set `cluster.endpointSnitch: GossipingPropertyFileSnitch`.

 ### To 12.1.0